PacificBiosciences/pb-StarPhase/docs/user_guide.md

 pb-StarPhase will generate a basic two-column TSV file with one column for the gene and one column for the diplotype call.
 If ambiguity is present, it will report "Multiple/Multiple" in place of the diplotype.
 If no matching diplotype is generated, it will report "NO_MATCH/NO_MATCH" in place of the diplotype.
+The PharmCAT TSV file will only contain core alleles in the output.
+In the event of ambiguity restricted to the sub-allele (e.g., "*2.001/*2.004" and "*2.002/*2.003" are equally valid), the single unique core allele is still reported (e.g., "*2/*2").
 An example partial/truncated output is below:

 ```